ger-chatz/Clinical-Trials/README.md

-#  Clinical Trials Survival Analysis
+#  Statistical Methods in Clinical Trials and Survival Analysis

 ##  Project Overview
 This project explores survival data from clinical trials using established statistical methodologies.
 The goal is to model survival times and assess which clinical variables influence patient outcomes, applying both non-parametric and semi-parametric approaches.